EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 The following is a guide to setting up a functioning Darkflame Universe server instance running in the cloud, which has several key benefits:

 - These steps don't vary based on what kind of computer you have.
+They're the same regardless if your home computer runs Windows, Mac, or Linux.
-- You can easily start over if you mess up (just delete the instance).
+- You can easily start over if you mess up (just delete the instance and create a new one).
 - You can easily change the server's settings and manage it from anywhere.
 - The server can continue to run even if you turn off your PC.

 The downside to this method is that it does technically cost money.
-You will have to provide a payment method with Google.
-However, there is a one-year trial which gives $300 in credits, and the smallest instance is about $5 a month.
+You may have to provide a payment method with Google.
+However, there is a one-year trial which gives $300 in credits, and the smallest instance is only about $5 a month.

 ## WORK IN PROGRESS